jafingerhut/jafingerhut.github.com/clojure/clojurians-slack-archive-notes.md

 ## Clojurians Zulip

+The mirroring of many Clojurians Slack channels began on Clojurians Zulip Chat near the beginning of 2019.

 At least in the web browser UI for Zulip, after joining you should see a wide text box near the top center of the page, with a magnifying glass icon on its right side.
 Click on that magnifying glass icon, or